fw4spl-org/fw4spl-doc/FAQ/FAQ_CMake.rst

 Introduction
 -------------

-Fw4spl and it's dependencies are based on `CMake <http://www.cmake.org/>`_ .
+Fw4spl and its dependencies are built with `CMake <http://www.cmake.org/>`_ .
 Note that the minimal version of cmake to have is 3.9.

-Each project (apps, bundles, libs) have two "CMake" files:
+Each project (apps, bundles, libs) has two "CMake" files:

 - CMakeLists.txt_
 - Properties.cmake_